dgraph-io/dgraph/wiki/content/deploy/index.md

 # Create Dgraph Root CA, used to sign all other certificates.
 $ dgraph cert

-# Create node certificate
+# Create node certificate and private key
 $ dgraph cert -n localhost

-# Create client certificate for mTLS
+# Create client certificate and private key for mTLS (mutual TLS)
 $ dgraph cert -c dgraphuser

 # Combine all in one command